 About This Product

-Insurance for Defective Construction is regarded as the authoritative source of reliable information and guidance for construction risk management and insurance professionals and has held that position for the past 20 years.
+Insurance for Defective Construction is regarded as the authoritative source of reliable information and guidance for construction risk management and insurance professionals and has held that position for decades.
 Protect yourself or your clients from the legal consequences and financial hardship of defective construction claims with the extensively revised and expanded edition of this respected guide.

 Guarantee that the right construction risk management decisions are being made by referring to the most up-to-date analysis of these crucial topics:

 - Right to repair proceedings as "suits" under the commercial general liability policy

 - Latest rulings on the never-ending "occurrence" debate

 - Prevailing construction defect case law in each state